Dog temperament is arguably the most important factor to take into consideration when picking a puppy.

 If the answer is yes, you are looking at a more trainable breed.

 It is no coincidence that the vast majority of assistance dogs, like guide dogs, therapy dogs, military and police dogs, come from the gun dog and herding group.

-Dogs that are expected to hunt in a pack, Basset Hounds and Beagles for example, or to course other animals at speed and over great distances, are likely to be more independent and less disposed to working as a team with a person.
+Dogs that are expected to hunt in a pack, or to chase other animals at speed and over great distances, are likely to be more independent and less disposed to working as a team with a person.